-I went back to Phil Campbell’s bio and read he has trained 12,000 athletes.
+I went back to Phil Campbell’s bio (JAN 2024: now offline) and read he has trained 12,000 athletes.
 My guess is there is a huge selection bias with this group.
 These are individuals who are both capable and interested in developing their speed.
 Interested enough to reach out to a top performance coach.
 I’ll also wager that most of these runners are young with many being college age.

 Of course, not every runner in this group would have completed the protocol successfully.
 Some would get injured or quit for a variety of reasons.
 One of those reasons could have been recoverability or even lack of results.
-I doubt the failure rate is high, but I bring it up because we don’t know what percent of those that follow Sprint 8 stay with it.
+I doubt the failure rate is high, but I bring it up because we don’t know what percentage of those who follow Sprint 8 stay with it.